Jakayla and Javon shine on

 Reid was only 7 years old when he was diagnosed with rhabdomyosarcoma, a type of soft tissue cancer.

-Now at the age of 12, Reid is not only a cancer survivor, but also an avid golfer and video gamer.
+Now, Reid is not only a cancer survivor, but also an avid golfer and video gamer.
 Among his interests, he also wants to go into the film industry.
 "At St. Jude, you witness miracles happen," said Barry, Reid's dad.
 "St. Jude saved our son's life."